Shelly011s/Word-Frquency-Counter/README.md

 # Code and Library Used

 I used *ReactJS* to build the frontend and I have used *nivo* for building and representing the chart.
 My code logic is divided in App.js & barChart.js in src folder.
-I have fetched the data from the given the link and processed the data accordingly for the desired the results.Clicking on submit will accomplish the task assigned to me.
+I have fetched the data from the given link and processed the data accordingly for the desired results.
+Clicking on submit will accomplish the task assigned to me.

 # Getting Started with Create React App